Environmental History, History of Science, Wildlife and Endangered Species, and California

-My research focuses on the histories of land use, natural resource management, environmental politics, and ecological science in the North American West and beyond.
-I have a particular interest in endangered species and biological diversity.
-My current major project is a book manuscript--under advance contract with the University of California Press--entitled After the Grizzly: A Century of Endangered Species in California and Beyond.
-I am also developing a collaborative, interdisciplinary, intercampus project that will use the UC Natural Reserve System as a site for research and teaching in environmental history and the history of science.
+Peter Alagona's research focuses on the histories of land use, natural resource management, environmental politics, and ecological science in the North American West and beyond.
+He has particular interests in endangered species and biological diversity, and he is developing a new research and teaching initiative on the history of ideas about environmental change.

-Biological Field Stations: I am developing a collaborative, interdisciplinary project that will use the UC Natural Reserve System as a case study to explore the role of biological field stations in American environmental history, from 1950 to 2010.
+Biological Field Stations: I am currently conducting a collaborative, interdisciplinary project that uses the UC Natural Reserve System as a case study to explore the role of biological field stations in American environmental history, from 1950 to 2010.

 Alagona, Peter S. “Credibility.”
 Conservation Biology 22:6 (December 2008): 1365-1367.

 Alagona, Peter S. “Homes on the Range: Cooperative Conservation and Environmental Change on California's Privately Owned Hardwood Rangelands.”
 Environmental History 13 (April 2008): 287-311.

 Alagona, Peter S. and Stephanie Pincetl.
 “The Coachella Valley Multiple Species Habitat Conservation Plan: A Decade of Delays.”?Environmental Management 41:1 (January 2008): 1-11.

 Alagona, Peter S. “The Ghosts of Endangered Species Past: Recent Lessons from the Intersection of History and Biology.”
 BioScience?54:11 (November 2004): 984-985.

 Alagona, Peter S. “Biography of a Feathered Pig: The California Condor Conservation Controversy.”
 Journal of the History of Biology?37:3 (October 2004): 557-583.

 ES 1: Introduction to Environmental Studies